Home Health Stroke: causes, symptoms, first aid, prevention

 17. Anemia.

-Stroke is considered one of the key factors in the downward bias of brain activity in the elderly.
-There are 3 types of strokes.
+Stroke is considered one of the key factors in the deterioration of brain activity in the elderly.
+There are 3 types of stroke.

-• Ischemic stroke - blockage of blood circulation according to ischemic mind, it happens if thrombus blocks an artery or vein in the brain.
+• Ischemic stroke - blockage of blood circulation according to ischemic seems to happen if blood clot blocks an artery or vein in the brain.
 80% of strokes are considered ischemic.
-Air bubbles in the blood and blood parasites can also cause this type.
-With a primary disease, mortality from it is 10-15% of all cases.
-But if the attack occurs again, the mortality rate rises to 60%.
+This type can be caused by both air bubbles in the blood and blood parasites.
+In case of primary disease, mortality from it is 10-15% of all cases.
+But if the attack occurs again, the mortality rate increases to 60%

 • Another type of stroke is hemorrhagic.
-This happens when a blood reservoir in the brain bursts and a hemorrhage occurs.
-In any case, the cells of the affected part of the brain stop absorbing air and the nutrients they require in sufficient quantity, and die off.
-This species is quite rare, only 10% of cases.
-But at the same time, a lethal outcome is much more likely - more than half of patients with these diagnoses die.
+This happens when a blood reservoir in the brain bursts and hemorrhages occur.
+In any case, the cells of the affected part of the brain stop absorbing air and the nutrients they require in sufficient quantities and die.
+This species is quite rare, occurring in only 10% of cases.
+But at the same time, a fatal outcome is much more likely - more than half of patients with this diagnosis die.

-The reason for the overlap or rupture of a vessel in the brain can be:
+The cause of blocking or rupture of a blood vessel in the brain can be:

-1. The thrombus breaks off and the blood stream carries it into the cerebral arteries, most often into the carotid arteries.
+1. The blood clot breaks off and the blood flow carries it into the cerebral arteries, most often into the carotid artery.

 2. In the presence of atherosclerosis, a blood clot forms directly in the brain.